-Otherwise, 2025 has been quilt-busy.
+Last year 2025 was quilt-busy.
 I’ve gotten back to the Las Passacaglia that I started a few years ago.
-Circle of Life is on the drawing board too; the pattern is drawn up, but that’s as far as I’ve gotten.
 My Dresden Buffet won 1st Prize Small Quilt at the Bondville Fair this year!
-My first quilt restoration project is almost done.
-One of this year’s raffle quilts, Kid’s Kwilt, for the Bondville Fair Quilt Hall is as well as another raffle piece made from donated-antique blocks Antique Fan Circles.
-I had a lot of older quilts at the Bondville Fair Quilt Show and the Bennington QuiltFest this year.
+My first quilt restoration project made lots of progress.
+I also completed a long awaited Dreaming of the Beach II, a copy of one I had sold several years ago.
+One of this year’s raffle quilts, Kid’s Kwilt, for the Bondville Fair Quilt Show was a charmer.
+The other raffle piece made from donated-antique blocks Antique Fan Circles.
+I had a lot of older quilts at theShow and the Bennington QuiltFest that year.

 November 2023: I have been organizing my sewing room with newly unpacks boxes of stuff, and I came across my UFOs (Unfinished Objects).
 So I have decided to get them done before the end of the year!
 I just finished Milo’s Bargello, started in 1999!
 I have also just finished Blacks-Grays-Whites, finished Oscar’s Legacy, and just started another scrap quilt called Tossed Salad.